wardlawp/JarJarScript/README.md

 A scripting language project for fun.

+## Coming soon

+Very possibly in the future I will add...

+- Memory managment (currently the program makes lots of hanging pointers)
+- Variables
+- Functions
+- Classes
+- Standard Lib

 ## Usage

 JarJarScript has a basic implementation of a Tokenizer, Parser, and Interpreter.
 In interactive mode it can handle basic integer arithmetic.